gitGNU/gnu_stribog/README.txt

 HOW TO INSTALL DEVELOPMENT TOOLS

-First, we shall need binutils and gcc for ARM. we go to http://www.gnu.org and get binutils-2.16.1.tar.bz2 and gcc-4.0.1.tar.bz2 (gcc-4.0.3.tar.bz2 will fit, too.
-I couldn't build gcc-3.4.6).
+First, we shall need binutils and gcc for ARM. we go to http://www.gnu.org and get binutils-2.16.1.tar.bz2 (neiter binutils-2.15 nor binutils-2.17 didn't work for me. binutils-2.16 seem to be good) and gcc-4.1.1.tar.bz2 (gcc-4.0.1.tar.bz2 or gcc-4.0.3.tar.bz2 will fit, too. gcc-3.4.6 also was slightly tested).

 Follow (with some changes) instructions from http://www.gnuarm.com ($ is for our shell prompt)
 $ export armprefix=$HOME/arm
-                   (or where you want them to live)
+                   (or where you want them to live. you must have write access thither)
-$ tar xjf binutils-2.16.1.tar.bz2;tar xjf gcc-4.0.1.tar.bz2
+$ tar xjf binutils-2.16.1.tar.bz2;tar xjf gcc-4.1.1.tar.bz2
 $ mkdir bui;cd bui
 $ ../binutils-2.16.1/configure --target=arm-elf --prefix=$armprefix --enable-interwork --enable-multilib
 $ make all install
 $ export PATH=$PATH:$armprefix/bin; rm -fr *
          (add this path in your shell profile after install, too)
-$ ../gcc-4.0.1/configure --target=arm-elf --prefix=$armprefix --enable-interwork --enable-multilib --enable-languages="c"
+$ ../gcc-4.1.1/configure --target=arm-elf --prefix=$armprefix --enable-interwork --enable-multilib --enable-languages="c"
-$ make all install
+$ make all-gcc install-gcc

 We don't need newlib, and stribog main board has no contacts to connect with gdb.

 This sequence worked on RedHat 7.3 and Fedora Core 4 (32-bit).

 It is more difficult to install gEDA and friends.
-I shall tell it another time.
+I shall tell it later.

 LICENSE AND COPYRIGHT NOTES FOLLOW